ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 Besides such sidebars that appear in many pages, you can also use inclusion to put in something that contains a bunch of ugly code (such as raw <abbr title="scalable vector graphics">SVG</abbr>) without mucking up the rest of the page.
 That is, you put your messy code in `bar/foo` and then put <nowiki><code>[[!include bar/foo]]</code></nowiki> in `bar`.
 Note that this is for something that, logically, should appear within `bar` itself, which is why `bar` appears in the name of the included page.

 Note that the included page goes directly in where it is called with no surrounding whitespace.
 This can mean that formatting rules are broken on the include.
-For example, if the included file starts [certified resume writers](http://cvresumewriters.com/onlineresume.php) and ends with a `div` tag and is included with no surrounding blank lines then this breaks the rules and will generate an error.
+For example, if the included file starts and ends with a `div` tag and is included with no surrounding blank lines then this breaks the rules and will generate an error.